mlhartme/stool/documentation.md

 #### DESCRIPTION

-Prints client version and, if there's a current context, the server version.
+Prints `sc`'s version info and, if the current context is a proxy context, the server version.

 [//]: # (include globalOptions.md)